Churchill tank: Eastern front

-Other theatres
+Churchills were used at the Siege of Leningrad, as well as in the Battle of Stalingrad (47th and 48th regiments of heavy tanks – 42 Churchills), including during Operation Koltso.
+In 1943, they were employed during the Battle of Kursk, during which the Soviet 5th Guards Tank Army used Churchills in the Battle of Prokhorovka (15th and 36th regiments of heavy tanks – 42 Churchills), and Churchills became the first Soviet tanks to enter Orel during Operation Kutuzov.
+They were used in the Fourth Battle of Kharkov and the Second Battle of Kiev as well.
+Churchills were used in other battles until 1944 (82nd regiment of heavy tanks).

+The Churchills were also employed at the Finnish front.
+They took part in the capture of Viipuri as part of the Vyborg–Petrozavodsk offensive in 1944.
+The Finnish forces reported having destroyed "three heavy tanks of previously unknown type", which after the war were recognized as Churchill III tanks.

+Australian testing

 In mid-1944, at the request of Britain's War Office, the Churchill was tested by the Australian Army, along with the M4 Sherman.
 The results were to be used to determine any modifications required for use in the tropics; Matildas were used as a reference point in the tests at Madang, New Guinea.
 The Churchill was found to be, overall, superior to the other tanks for jungle warfare.

-It was not used in the Pacific War; only 46 of the 510 Churchills ordered by Australia were delivered by the end of the war, and the remainder of the order was cancelled.
+However, only 46 of the 510 Churchills ordered by Australia were delivered by the end of the war.

 Korean War and after

 During the Korean War, the United Kingdom deployed 20 Churchill tanks from C Company, 7th Royal Tank Regiment, and arrived on the Korean Peninsula along with its first-sent troops in November 1950.
 Most of these tanks were Mk.
 VII (A42) 'Crocodile' flame-throwing tanks; despite being a flame-thrower, they were used like a regular tank.
 In addition, the Assault Vehicle Royal Engineers (AVRE), Armoured Recovery Vehicle (ARV), and Bridgelayers variants were brought together.

 In action against the Chinese, they mostly fought as gun tanks, for example in the Third Battle of Seoul.
 To restore the 1st Battalion, Royal Northumberland Fusiliers' position during the defence of Seoul, Brigadier Thomas Brodie of the 29th Infantry Brigade sent four Churchill tanks as reinforcement; their contributions to the battle were widely praised by British and American historians.

 The Churchill tank was briefly operated from 1950 to 1951, and withdrew in October 1951 from Korea.
 All Churchills were retired from the British Army in 1952.